Crew of The Torrens

 - One-Hit Kill: If this thing grabs you, it's lights out.
 Permanently.

 - One-Man Army: Need to clear a room of humans?
-Just simply call the Alien in and watch it rip the group apart with ease.
+Just simply call the Alien in using a distraction and watch it rip the group apart with ease.

 - Only a Flesh Wound: Shooting the alien does injure it...technically (see Alien Blood, above).
 Apparently its innards are even tougher than its exoskeleton, because this does nothing to stop it.